jlgerber/cpp_happy_fun_time/session_04/session04.md

 ### Exercise

 Ok, its exercise time.
 Using all of the knowledge gained thus far, implement a Vector class.
+This class will represent a 3 dimensional vector, in the mathematical sense ( not to be confused with std::vector, which is an array-ish construct).
+3 dimensional vectors represent a direction.
+They have 3 coordinates in x,y,z space which indicate the terminal end of a line segment starting at 0,0,0.
+In addition to a direction, a vector has a magnitude, or strength, which is simply the length of the vector.

+To model all this, we will need to store the terminal end of the vector, which we will represent with three doubles ( x, y, z).
+You may or may not remember vectors from your trig class, but you can perform a number of specialized operations between vectors.
+You can add them together, subtract one from the other, and multiply one by a scalar value.
+You can also perform a cross product between them, which produces a vector which is orthogonal (perpendicular) to each one, and perform a dot product between them, which produces a scalar value ( equivalent to the length of the first times the length of the second times the cosine of the angle between them.)

+ Our vector will need to provide the following capabilities.
 It should:
  - support addition and subtraction between vectors
  - support cross product and dot products between vectors
  - support scalar multiplication